 Putting a cliche in quotation marks in order to indicate your distance from the cliche does not strengthen the sentence.
 If anything, it just makes weak writing more noticeable.
 Take notice of whether or not you use cliches.
 If you do, ask yourself if you could substitute more specific language for the cliche.

-International Students: You should avoid any regional expressions.
-Students from Britain and the commonwealth nations should particularly beware of using local expressions that are not used in America.
+International Students: Avoid regional expressions.
+Students from the U.K. and the Commonwealth nations should be particularly wary of using local expressions that are not used in America.